Jermarcus Hardrick: Winnipeg Blue Bombers

 One day after his release from the Roughriders, Hardrick signed with the Winnipeg Blue Bombers on February 17, 2016.
 For the 2016 season, he played and started in 16 regular season games as the Blue Bombers qualified for the playoffs for the first time since 2011.
 He also started a trend for home games at IG Field when the lineman, weighing 314 lb, jumped into the stands following a touchdown.
 The crowd celebration would become known as the "Hardrick Hop" or "Hardrick Leap".

 In 2017, Hardrick started all 18 regular season games at right tackle and was named a CFL West All-star.
 He signed a one-year contract extension at the end of the season on November 16, 2017.
 For the 2018 season, he missed three games due to injury, but started in the other 15 regular season games.
 He started in both of the Blue Bomber's playoff games, as Winnipeg lost the West Final to the Calgary Stampeders.
 He signed a one-year extension on November 28, 2018.

 The 2019 Winnipeg Blue Bombers season saw Hardrick start at right tackle for all 18 regular season games as the team led the league in rushing yards.
 He also started in all three of the Blue Bombers' post-season games and he won his first Grey Cup championship in 107th Grey Cup victory over the Hamilton Tiger-Cats.

-In the following off-season, Hardrick signed a one-year extension on December 14, 2019 to play with the team for the 2020 season.
+In the following off-season, Hardrick signed a one-year extension on December 14, 2019, to play with the team for the 2020 season.
 However, the 2020 CFL season was cancelled, so he signed another one-year extension on December 30, 2020.
 Hardrick again anchored the right side of the line as Winnipeg went on to led the CFL in wins during the regular season.
 They would defeat Saskatchewan in the semi-finals to go to a Grey Cup rematch with Hamilton.
 In the 2021 Grey Cup the Bombers trailed 22-10 but Hardrick helped build a clean pocket as the Bombers would come back to win 33-25 in overtime for their second Grey Cup championship in a row.
 For his great play throughout the season, Hardrick was named a CFL All-Star and CFL West All-Star for the first time in his career.

 Hardrick then signed a one-year contract extension at $150,000 for the year to stay in Winnipeg for the 2022 CFL season.

+Hardrick became a free agent upon the expiry of his contract on February 13, 2024.

+Saskatchewan Roughriders (second stint)

+On February 5, 2024, during the CFL's Free Agency communication window, it was reported that once the free agent market officially opens on February 13, Hardrick would be signing a two-year contract with the Saskatchewan Roughriders.
+On February 13, the Roughriders confirmed that Hardrick had signed a two-year contract with the team.